Join our team

 What kind of projects are completed in Open Web?

 We encourage people to come up with their own ideas and work on projects that they are personally very invested in.
-However, we have worked in conjunction with local startups, non-profits, and other organizations as well.
-The majority of club members work on either web or mobile apps, but some members have developed games, built IoT devices, and more.
+However, we have worked in conjunction with local startups, non-profits, and other organizations as well in the past.
+The majority of club members work on either web or mobile apps individually or in a team, but some members have developed games, built IoT devices, and more.

 What is the time commitment?

 There are two meetings per week.
 The first is a mandatory general meeting from 8-9:30pm on Monday.
 The second is a hack night, a dedicated chunk of time during which members can work on their projects.
-This is TBD based on the schedules of members who join the club.
+These are Wednesdays from 8-10pm.
 Between these two meetings and building out your project in your own time, it's likely that you'll spend an average of 10 hours a week or more.